Snowflake Catalog SDK

 Note

 If you receive vectorized read errors while running queries, you can disable the vectorized reads for your session by configuring: spark.sql.iceberg.vectorization.enabled=false.
-To keep using vectorized reads, work with your account team representative to set an account parameter.
+To keep using vectorized reads, you can set the STORAGE_SERIALIZATION_POLICY parameter.

 Query caching